 • To encourage and mentor young agricultural entrepreneurs who without such help would have difficulty in achieving their goals.

-For further information and to apply, visit The Henry Plum Foundation website.
+For further information and to apply, visit The Henry Plumb Foundation website.

 Royal Welsh Agricultural Society Ltd (RWAS Scholarships) Sponsored by Waitrose

 This fund provides the opportunity for students to apply for up to £3000 in fees to help them progress from their Foundation Degree into an Honours degree programme.
-Normally the applicants family will have been a resident in Wales for a period of at least 5 years immediately prior to the date of application.
+Normally the applicant's family will have been a resident in Wales for a period of at least five years immediately prior to the date of application.
 Application forms are available from the Student Support Office.

 The Lironi Training Fund

 Perennial’s Lironi training fund was established in 2009 with the support of a generous legacy from the late Miss Joan Lironi.
 Bursaries are available for horticultural students and horticulturists.
 The fund recognises the need to encourage and retain horticultural excellence and the charity is making a long term contribution to the horticultural sector through the funding of a number of training initiatives.
 In keeping with the charity’s aims the initiatives are available to students and in some cases those working in horticulture, who for whatever reason, are in need of financial support for training that is not available from any statutory source.

 For further information and to apply visit the Perennial website.

 The Garden Centre Association Trust invites applications to support students who wish to gain qualifications and further their career in the garden centre or allied industries by attending a full time or part time National Diploma, Higher National Diploma or Foundation Degree course in Horticulture.